OpenEuroLLM/oellm-autoexp/SPEC.md

 ## Monitoring & Restart Logic
 - Track three signals: SLURM job state (`squeue`), wall-clock runtime, and log progress (mtime + optional regex heartbeat).
 - Monitoring config exposes `log_events` that match regex/substring patterns in SLURM logs and emit named events.
-Each log match materialises a `MonitorEvent` with optional typed state (`MonitorStateInterface`) and one or more actions (`MonitorActionInterface`) so downstream tooling can trigger follow-up work (for example, enqueue checkpoint conversion jobs or downstream evaluations).
+Each log match materialises a `MonitorEvent` with optional typed state (`MonitorStateInterface`) and one or more actions (`BaseMonitorAction`) so downstream tooling can trigger follow-up work (for example, enqueue checkpoint conversion jobs or downstream evaluations).
 The standalone monitor CLI pre-registers generic events for errors, lifecycle transitions (pending → running → ended), completion markers, and checkpoint publication so downstream tooling can attach actions without backend knowledge.
 - Monitor compares both SLURM log output and configured training output files; inactivity detection keys off the latest change across either source so freezes without log updates are still caught, mirroring the legacy `autoexperiment` behaviour.
 - **Event Logging and Visibility**: The `MonitorController` logs all monitoring events, SLURM state transitions, signal detections, and action evaluations at INFO level to ensure full visibility into the restart system's behaviour.
 This includes:
   - Monitor outcomes (status, last_update, signal counts)